I-rem/Boot2root/writeup1.md

 `rt()` to turn right`

 ”turtle” comes packed with the standard Python package and need not be installed externally.
-With the elp of a quick [tutorial](https://www.geeksforgeeks.org/turtle-programming-python/) we can write a python program that will read the given file and draw the message for us.
+With the help of a quick [tutorial](https://www.geeksforgeeks.org/turtle-programming-python/) we can write a python program that will read the given file and draw the message for us.

 ```
 import turtle